crate/crate/docs/appendices/release-notes/unreleased.rst

   attempting to insert values into a partitioned table, using less columns than the ones defined in the table's ``PARTITIONED BY`` clause.

+- Fixed an issue that caused failure of ``ALTER TABLE`` statements when updating dynamic or non-dynamic table settings on closed tables.